victoryil/spark-xlsx/RELEASING.md

 2. Run tests
 3. Generate Javadocs and source JARs
 4. Sign all artifacts with GPG
-5. Deploy to Sonatype OSSRH
+5. Deploy to Central Sonatype
 6. Automatically release to Maven Central (due to `autoReleaseAfterClose=true` in the nexus-staging-maven-plugin configuration)

 ### 4. Verify the Release

-1. Check the Sonatype repository manager at https://s01.oss.sonatype.org/
+1. Check the Sonatype repository manager at https://central.sonatype.org/
 2. Verify that your artifacts have been properly released
 3. The artifacts should appear in Maven Central within a few hours